 The GX7 is an all-round excellent camera.
 It has a compact design, speedy performances and boasts high-end picture quality.
 In fact, you could almost forget that it's a micro four-thirds camera.
-This lens-switcher is a top choice for street photography and budding photojournalists, especially thanks to its tilt touchscreen, tilting electronic viewfinder, high-end build quality and huge range of onboard technology (Wi-Fi, NFC, in-camera stabilisation, etc.)
+This lens-switcher is a top choice for street photography and budding photojournalists, especially thanks to its tilting touchscreen, tilting electronic viewfinder, high-end build quality and huge range of onboard technology (Wi-Fi, NFC, in-camera stabilisation, etc.)

 Best of the rest